lynnfaraday/aresmush.com/_root/features/index.md

 Some games will need advanced customizations or theme-specific code.
 Traditional MUSH softcode is hard to learn and work with, and the server hardcode is difficult or impossible to change.
 Ares uses a mainstream programming language (Ruby), and a plugin system to make coding easier, more flexible, and more pleasant.

 Learn more at [Ares for Coders](/features/ares-for-coders).

+You can also see a detailed comparison of Ares and other MU servers in [Server Roundup](/features/server-roundup).